zigster64/zig-zag-zoe/README.md

 - Its all written in Zig
 - It uses the excellent http.zig library https://github.com/karlseguin/http.zig
+- Its about as simple as doing the same thing in Go, there is really nothing too nasty required in the code.
-- Note that the router is decorated inside the Game object ... the implications of this are that it is possible to create 'web components' using this zig/htmx approach that are all self contained, and can be imported into other projects, without having to know about connecting up routes.
+- The router, and all the HTML contents is part of the Game object ... the implications of this are that it is possible to create 'web components' using this zig/htmx approach that are all self contained, and can be imported into other projects, without having to know about connecting up routes, or pulling in content.
 Interesting.
-- Uses SSE / Event Streams to keep it all realtime updates with pub/sub from multiple players
+- Uses SSE / Event Streams to keep it all realtime updates with pub/sub from multiple players.
+Is simple, and it works.
+- Demonstrates how to do threading, thread conditions / signalling, and using mutexes to make object updates thread safe.
 - No websockets needed
 - There is pretty much NO JAVASCRIPT on the frontend.
 It uses HTMX https://htmx.org ... which is an alternative approach to web clients, where the frontend is pure hypertext, and everything is done on the backend
 - There is a tiny bit of JS, to update the session ID, but im still thinking up a way of getting rid of that as well.
 - Uses std.fmt.print() as the templating engine.
-I didnt know before, but you can used named tags inside the comptime format string, and use those to reference fields in the args param.
+I didnt know before, but you can use named tags inside the comptime format string, and use those to reference fields in the args param.
-Actually makes for a half decent templating tool.
+Actually makes for a half decent templating tool, without having to find and import a templating lib.

 ## HTMX thoughts